 There were so many fun, unique, and once-in-a-lifetime experiences – including desert tent camping under the stars & riding a camel on Erg Chebbi’s magnificent orange-colored dunes.

 In this blog post, I will share two special experiences – our time at the desert camp & the incredibly fun camel ride.
-In a future Part Two post, I’ll share the other interesting things we did during our time in the desert – including hunting for fossils, touring a date palm farm, visiting a local nomad family, and watching the sunset from atop a tall sand dune.
+In a separate Part Two post (link here), I’ll share the other interesting things we did during our time in the desert – including hunting for fossils, touring a date palm farm, visiting a local nomad family, and watching the sunset from atop a tall sand dune.

 So, let’s begin…